-- The administrator and all program staff are knowledgeable about high-quality early childhood programs and are effective in explaining, organizing and implementing them. - The program has written personnel policies and job descriptions on file. - The program offers opportunities and resources for staff to share and consult with others regularly.
+- The administrator and all program staff are knowledgeable about high-quality early childhood programs and are effective in explaining, organizing and implementing them. - Teaching staff working with English language learners hold both the appropriate early childhood certification and bilingual or English as a Second language (ESL) endorsement. - The program has written personnel policies and job descriptions on file. - The program offers opportunities and resources for staff to share and consult with others regularly.